 It was amazingly gratifying to receive all this attention and I was pleased that feedback from both readers was mostly positive, including some fascinating insights for people who had first-hand experience of what I had written about.

 While I can’t claim that what I wrote is particularly authoritative I’m glad that it at least provoked discussion.
 As many people pointed out – the points I raised are not unique to Japan alone but can generally be applied to much of Asia.
-The article has subsequently been translated into Japanese, Chinese, Vietnamese, Thai, and Russian, perhaps showing a self-awareness which I had not expected.
+The article has subsequently been translated into Japanese, Chinese, Vietnamese and Thai, perhaps showing a self-awareness which I had not expected.

 Watch this space for more 🙂